khoitnm/practice-spring-boot-prometheus/README.md

 bash start.sh
 ```

-So our `prometheus-gui` will collect metrics numbers from our applications (e.g. `pro02-metrics-with-aspectj`) via URL `localhost:9091/actuator/prometheus`
+Our `prometheus-gui` will collect metrics numbers from our applications (e.g. `pro02-metrics-with-aspectj`) via URL `localhost:9091/actuator/prometheus`
 and store those data in its database.
-It was configured in `prometheus-gui/premetheus.yml`
+It is configured in `prometheus-gui/premetheus.yml`

 After that, you can open the UI on web browser with URL
 ```